reinbugnot/direct-marketing-optimization/README.md

   - **Consumer Loan**
   - **Credit Card**
   - **Mutual Fund**
+- Used LGBM as the primary model as I believe it works well for imbalanced datasets.
 - Used Optuna for hyperparameter tuning to optimize model performance.
-- Benchmarked multiple models to select the best-performing ones.
+- Benchmarked 3 different model configurations to select the best-performing ones.

 ### 3. Targeting Strategy & Revenue Optimization
 - Applied the best-performing models to estimate customer likelihood of conversion.